 - The MariaDB connection protocol is backward compatible.
 You don't normally need to upgrade any of your old clients to be able to connect to a newer MariaDB version.

-- The MariaDB slave can be of any newer version than the master.
+- The MariaDB replica can be of any newer version than the primary.

 MariaDB Corporation regularly runs tests to check that one can upgrade from MariaDB 5.5 to the latest MariaDB version without any trouble.
 All older versions should work too (as long as the storage engines you were using are still around).

 Requirements for Doing an Upgrade Between Major Versions

 - Go through the individual version upgrade notes (listed below) to look for any major changes or configuration options that have changed.

 - Ensure that the target MariaDB version supports the storage engines you are using.
 For example, in 10.5 TokuDB is not supported.

 - Backup the database (just in case).
 At least, take a copy of the

 mysqldata directory with mariadb-dump --add-drop-table mysql (called mysqldump in MariaDB 10.3 and earlier) as most of the upgrade changes are done there (adding new fields and new system tables etc).